bitfireAT/davx5-manual/technical_information.rst

 Unknown properties
 ^^^^^^^^^^^^^^^^^^

-Contact properties which are not processed by DAVx⁵ (like :code:`X-` properties) are retained.
+Contact properties which are not processed by DAVx⁵ (like ``X-`` properties) are retained.
 When importing a vCard, DAVx⁵ saves all unknown properties.
 When the respective contact is modified and DAVx⁵ generates the vCard again, it starts with all unknown properties and then adds the known ones.

 Protected properties